turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ------------------------------------------------------
 ## Array Prototype Methods: Iterators

 - Iterator methods are one of the key concepts of M2.
-Check out [this activity](https://replit.com/@kaylaewood/mod2iteratorpreview#index.js).
+For a preview of how iterators work, check out [this activity](https://replit.com/@kaylaewood/mod2iteratorpreview#index.js).
 Need help?
 Use [the array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html) and [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)!
 - Also, many students have found [this TreeHouse course](https://teamtreehouse.com/library/javascript-array-iteration-methods) to be helpful in their preparation for M2.
+- Please note that these activities are to get you thinking and start exposing you to the iterators - we don't expect you to already know/understand/be able to do all of this yet.
+Do not beat yourself up if this feels overwhelming or hard.
 ------------------------------------------------------

 ## Professional Development